 - Ample experience

-- Competitive rates (that’s APR not just the mortgage interest rate)
+- Competitive rates (the APR, not just the interest rate)

-A good place to start is with recommendations from friends and colleagues, especially those who have gotten VA loans.
-Social media can be a handy tool in getting a list of names fast.
+A good place to start is with recommendations from family, friends and colleagues, especially those who have gotten a VA loan in the past.
+Social media can be a handy way to get a short list of lenders quickly.

-Find out how long the lender has been licensed and how many mortgages they issue per year.
-If you have special circumstances or want a certain interest rate, ask them how they can help you.
-Usually, someone with experience can give a few solutions to your problems.
+Find out how long the VA lender has been licensed and how many mortgages they issue per year.
+If you have special circumstances or want a certain interest rate, ask the lender how they can help.
+Usually, a lender with experience can offer a few solutions.

-3. Comparison price shop to find the best VA loan rate
+3. Comparison-shop to find the best VA loan rate

-Mortgage rates and costs vary by lender, so it’s important to do your homework before you lock in a rate.
-In fact, a Freddie Mac report showed that people who comparison shopped for mortgages saved money versus those who didn’t – about $1,435 on a $250,000 loan when they got one extra rate quote, and up to about $3,900 with five quotes.
+Mortgage rates and costs vary by VA lender, so it’s important to do your research before you lock in a rate.
+In fact, a 2018 Freddie Mac report revealed that borrowers who comparison shopped for mortgages saved money versus those who didn’t – about $1,435 on a $250,000 loan when they got one extra rate quote, and up to about $3,900 with five quotes.

-Be sure to get the APR, not just the mortgage rate.
+Be sure to get the APR, or annual percentage rate, not just the interest rate.
 The APR is the total cost of the loan, including all the lender fees, and is typically a better basis for comparison than just the mortgage rate.